Payload Instrument (Institution) | Measurement Quantity | Innovation |

 - 2 HEPT-HE High Energy Particle Detectors (HE1 & HE2)

-The Ideal geometry for HEPT would be for it to be mounted such that the apertures of HEPT-HE and HEPT-LO are pointing in opposite direction (ie. 180° apart).
+The two sets of subassemblies will be mounted such that the apertures of are pointing in opposite directions (i.e. 180° apart).

-The RADHEPT-MB is a Multi-Pixel Photon Counter (MPPC) / Silicon Photomultiplier (SiPM) based Scintillation detector which is designed to identify the occurrence of electron microburst precipitation events in the 0.2 to 1 MeV range.
-It will be used to trigger changes to sampling rates and data aggregation parameters for the particle telescopes during microburst events.
+The Microburst detectors are Multi-Pixel Photon Counter (MPPC) / Silicon Photomultiplier (SiPM) based Scintillation detectors designed to identify the occurrence of electron microburst precipitation events in the 0.2 to 3 MeV range.
+They will be used to trigger changes to sampling rates and data aggregation parameters for the particle telescopes during microburst events.

 Magnetometer Instrument | Measurement |